-According to the information I heard last night, I could be in time for the substitute bus for the Koyasan cable car if I could be at the bus stop at 6:30, so I left the hotel early.
+According to the information I heard last night, I could be in time for the substitute bus for the Koyasan cable car if I could arrive at the bus stop at 6:30, so I left the hotel early.
 In the end, the bus left a little before 7:00.
-From Hashimoto station, the bus went through the city for a while, then it started to go further and further into the mountains.
+From Hashimoto station, the bus went through the city for a while, then it started to go further into the mountains.
 As the bus approached Mt.Koya, I realized that it was indeed quite cold.
-Although the bus went through the town of Koya, but it didn’t stop until Koya-san station, which was a bit far away from the center of the town… I arrived about 30 minutes later than I had expected by train and cable car.
+Although the bus went through the town of Koya, it didn’t stop until Koyasan station, which was a bit far away from the center of the town… I arrived about 30 minutes later than I had expected to be at the station by train and cable car.
 From there, I took a local bus to the Ichi-no-hashi bridge which is the entrance to the inner sanctuary.

 Since I had been to Shikoku, I was interested in the tombs of the Kono clan in Iyo, and also famous people such as Akechi Mitsuhide, Toyotomi Hideyoshi , Takeda Shingen, Takeda Katsuyori, and Oda Nobunaga.
 The interesting thing is that Oda Nobunaga’s grave is surprisingly small.
 The size and location of their graves do not really match with their activities and achievement that we know now.

 Beyond this Gobyo bridge is actual sanctuary, where Kobo-Daishi is said to still be alive, and photography is prohibited.

 The building in front of Kobo-Daishi’s mausoleum, Toro-do, has many lanterns on the ceiling, which gave me a solemn feeling.
 At the mausoleum, I recited the last sutras and reported that I could complete the pilgrimage and thanked him for my safe journey.